Zywave/booster/src/_areas/design-system/components/dropdown-selects.md

 #### Open / close

-* Normal behavior is to reveal the list down when placement of the select input is high enough within the viewport.
-When select input is lower on the screen the list will reveal up.
+* Normal behavior is to reveal the option list below the select box when there is sufficient space within the viewport to display it entirely.
+When lower in the viewport, the option list should reveal above the select box.
-* Dropdown chevron icon: Rotates 180 degrees clockwise when opened, when closed spins back 180 degrees counter clockwise, returning to the original position.
+* Chevron behavior: When the option list is opened, the chevron rotates 180 degrees clockwise.
+When the option list is closed, the chevron spins back 180 degrees counter clockwise, returning to its original position.
-* The dropdown will close automatically after making a selection.
+* The option list will close automatically after making a selection or when the user clicks outside of the Dropdown select component.

 #### Scrolling

-* If the options can be displayed within the viewport it is ideal to not have a scroll bar.
-Scroll bars should appear when options lists exceed the height of the screen but should not be taller than 300px.
+* If all options can be displayed within the viewport, it is ideal to not have a scroll bar.
+Scroll bars should appear when option lists exceed the height of the screen, but should not be taller than 300px.
-* Note options lists will appear below or above select inputs depending on where they sit within the viewport (see Open / close).
+* Note: option lists will appear below or above the select boxes depending on where they sit within the viewport.
+(See Open / close)

 #### Typeahead

 * Present in all dropdown selects, streamlines experience for users.
-* Typeahead is relevant only to options in the list, it will not return group names.
-Grouping headers are not seen when using typeahead.
+* Typeahead is relevant only to options in the list; it will not return group labels.
+Group labels are not seen when using typeahead.

 [See typeahead](/design-system/patterns/typeahead/)

 #### Defaulting a selection

-* A dropdown select shouldn't default a selected option.
-If you're confident users will likely choose an option you may consider defaulting to a selection.
+* A Dropdown select shouldn't default a selected option.
+Defaulting a selection only makes sense after a user's selection has been saved and they revisit to update their choice.

 - - -